Hilda Neatby: Career

 In 1966, she published Quebec, The Revolutionary Age 1760–1791, part of The Canadian Centenary Series.
-The book examined the transitional events between 1760 and 1791 in the province of Quebec following victory by British forces over the French Army and the decision made by Louis XV of France to hand over Quebec to the British in the 1763 Treaty of Paris that ended the Seven Years' War.
+The book examined the transitional events between 1760 and 1791 in the province of Quebec following victory by British forces over the French Army and the decision made by Louis XV to hand over Quebec to the British in the 1763 Treaty of Paris that ended the Seven Years' War.

 From 1949 to 1951 she was the only female member of the Royal Commission on National Development in the Arts, Letters and Sciences, which recommended the establishment of the Canada Council.

 Her book So Little for the Mind (1953) criticized contemporary reforms in the Canadian educational system that were based on John Dewey’s philosophical ideas.

-In 1969, the Board of Trustees at Queen's University in Kingston, Ontario, commissioned Neatby to write the history of that institution.
+In 1969, the board of trustees at Queen's University in Kingston, Ontario, commissioned Neatby to write the history of that institution.
 Queen's University, Volume I, 1841-1917: And Not to Yield was published in 1978, after her death.

 Neatby died in Saskatoon on May 14, 1975.